QuantumTux/thisoldtoolbox-linux/README.md

 <details>
 <summary>Read more about cpudecode</summary>

   In the environment at that time, the host population was almost entirely physical, and there was a need to evaluate those systems, on the fly, during OS install.
 While the environment eventually shifted towards virtual hosts, the tool was still useful from time to time.
-It also became handy when in the time of Spectre/Meltdown, and proved helpful in the PowerPC environment.
+It also became handy in the time of Spectre/Meltdown, and proved helpful in the PowerPC environment.

   Originally, the information on CPU flag meanings was in one huge **case** statement; I defend that by noting back in 2009, x86 CPUs had a lot fewer flags (dual-core was around, but quad-core wasn't yet common).
 In preparation for publishing it here, I took the vast majority of that information and moved it into the **cpudecode-data** file (a comment tells you where it needs to live), which basically just declares an array and populates it.
 The tools also depends on the BASH library.